TropD/pytropd/pytropd/docs/source/index.rst

 __ https://www.geosci-model-dev-discuss.net/gmd-2018-124/

-This documentation will describe version 1.0.
-It is still a work in progress.
+This documentation will describe version 1.0.5.

 Download and Install